willswire/website/src/content/blog/cosmology.md

 The `istio/secret-tls.yaml` Big Bang template file [only exposes](https://repo1.dso.mil/big-bang/bigbang/-/blob/2.5.0/chart/templates/istio/secret-tls.yaml#L42) `tls.crt` and `tls.key` Istio keys, not the necessary `ca.crt` key [needed](https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/#key-formats) to enable mTLS.

-I forked Big Bang under my own namespace on GitLab, and it was easy enough to modify the template to include to support for passing values through to Istio, as demonstrated below in the following snippet:
+I forked Big Bang source, and it was easy enough to modify the template to include to support for passing values through to Istio, as demonstrated below in the following snippet:

 ```yaml
 apiVersion: v1